-The cluster check feature provides the ability to Autodiscover and perform checks on load-balanced cluster services (eg. Kubernetes services).
+The cluster check feature provides the ability to Autodiscover and perform checks on load-balanced cluster services, such as Kubernetes services.
+Endpoints checks extend this mechanism to monitor each endpoint managed by a Kubernetes service.

-The Agents connect to the Cluster Agent every 10 seconds and retrieve the check configurations to run.
-Metrics coming from endpoints checks are submitted with service, pod, and host tags.
+The Agents connect to the Cluster Agent every ten seconds and retrieve the check configurations to run.
+Metrics coming from endpoints checks are submitted with service tags, Kubernetes tags, host tags, and the kube_endpoint_ip tag based on the evaluated IP address.

-Starting with version 1.4.0, the Cluster Agent converts every endpoints check of a non-pod-backed endpoint into a regular cluster check.
-Enable the cluster check feature alongside endpoints checks to take advantage of this functionality.
+Versioning: This feature is supported on Kubernetes for Datadog Agent v6.12.0+ and Datadog Cluster Agent v1.3.0+.
+Starting with Cluster Agent v1.4.0, the Cluster Agent converts every endpoint check of a non-Pod-backed endpoint into a regular cluster check.
+Enable the cluster check feature (in addition to the endpoint check feature) to take advantage of this functionality.

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE SELECTOR